The Suite Life Movie: Plot

 After making plans to spend spring break with his girlfriend Bailey Pickett (Debby Ryan), Cody Martin (Cole Sprouse) decides to leave the SS Tipton, a large cruise ship where he attends school, to work as an intern for Dr. Donald Spaulding (John Ducey) at a prestigious research firm instead.
 He does so in hopes of obtaining a scholarship to Yale.
 When Cody's twin brother Zack (Dylan Sprouse) reveals Cody's plans to Bailey before Cody could, she becomes infuriated that Cody canceled his plans with her and refuses to speak to him.
 Meanwhile, Zack asks Cody for his car, which their parents will give to Cody when he goes to college, but Cody refuses.

-However, after Zack runs a billion-dollar submarine into the seawall in an attempt to impress a cute science assistant, and Cody does the same trying to stop him, the equipment is lost and Cody is kicked out of the program and fired.
-Furious, Cody disowns Zack and vows to never forgive him, claiming they may be twins, but they definitely are not brothers.
+However, after Zack runs a billion-dollar submarine into the seawall attempting to impress a cute science assistant, and Cody does the same while trying to stop him, the equipment is lost.
+Cody is kicked out of the program and fired.
+Furious, Cody disowns Zack and vows to never forgive him for what he did, claiming they may be twins, but they definitely are not brothers.
 Elsewhere, London Tipton (Brenda Song) accidentally eats a fruit given to the dolphins which allows her to understand them.

-The Martin twins later learn that although Cody will no longer be eligible to work as Dr. Spaulding's intern, both boys are ideal for the Gemini Project, a massive project by Dr. Ronald Olsen (Matthew Glave), who studies the physical and emotional connection of twins.
-Though it takes them much thought, the brothers agree and land themselves in a camp among hundreds of other twins.
+The Martin twins learn that although Cody will no longer be eligible to work as Dr. Spaulding's intern, both boys are ideal for the Gemini Project, a massive project by Dr. Ronald Olsen (Matthew Glave), who studies the physical and emotional connection of twins.
+Though it takes them much thought, the brothers agree and find themselves in a camp with hundreds of other twins.
 Dr. Olsen explains the purpose of the project is to create an emotional bond between people with the hopes of putting an end to evil in the world.
-By doing this, according to Dr. Olsen, he must form a bond between twins.
+According to Dr. Olsen to accomplish this, he must form a bond between twins.
 Over the course of the project, which uses the same fruit as Dr. Spaulding's experiments, Zack and Cody form a bond: first a physical bond, in which they can sense what the other is feeling, then empathy, or an emotional bond.
 During this period, Zack and Cody realize why the other needs what he needs (Cody needs the scholarship in order to be with Bailey in Yale, and Zack needs the car to help him find his "calling" faster, due to the fact that he still does not know what to do in his life).
 After they hug it out, they overhear a conversation that reveals Dr. Olsen has evil intentions.
 Meanwhile, Bailey discovers Cody's letter and reads it.
 She realizes Cody only wanted to obtain a scholarship to Yale and goes with London and Woody (Matthew Timmons) to find him and Zack.